ahmeddelattarr/matrix/README.md

 ```

 The client will connect to the server over SSL, receive a JWT token, and then send messages to the server.
 The server will verify the JWT token with each message.

+## Process

+### SSL Certificate

+If no SSL certificate and key are found in the `ssl/` directory, the server will generate them automatically using the OpenSSL configuration specified in `openssl.cnf`.

+### JWT Token

+Each client is issued a JWT token upon connection, which is valid for 1 hour.
+The token is verified with each communication.
+If the token expires, the client will be informed.